 - drafting all manner of privacy policies;

-- assisting a call centre company with negotiations over the data processor clauses in contracts with its customers;
+- assisting various companies with regulations over thedata processor obligations/clauses in contracts with its customers and suppliers.

 - advising a company that provides ‘know your customer’ services on how to comply with the legislation;